2024-Hanium-Anomaly-Dection/SK-RD4AD/readme.md

 |-----------|----------------|----------------|
 | One-Class | 84.5           | **87.0**       |

-The SK-RD4AD model demonstrates significant enhancements in performance on the Valeo Anomaly Dataset (VAD), achieving an AUROC of **87.0**, compared to the baseline AUROC of **84.5**.
-This improvement highlights the model's robustness and effectiveness in detecting fine-grained anomalies in real-world applications.
+The SK-RD4AD model demonstrates **significant enhancements in performance on the Valeo Anomaly Dataset (VAD)**, achieving an AUROC of **87.0**, compared to the baseline AUROC of **84.5**.
+This improvement highlights the model's robustness and effectiveness in detecting fine-grained anomalies in **real-world applications**.
 The results further validate SK-RD4AD's capability to generalize across different datasets, reinforcing its potential as a powerful tool for anomaly detection tasks.
 Overall, the performance gains on the VAD dataset underscore the model's strengths in handling complex and subtle anomaly scenarios.

 ### 6. Visualization